hyperlexus/blueshellbot2/README.md

 As shown above, it should be like `BOT_ADMINS="<id1>,<id2>"` with no space in between.
 5. you can add new commands by adding a new command in the MiscCog.py file and following the rough structure of what I did.\
 If you know what you're doing, you'll figure it out.\
-The reason I'm adding this is because this command will automatically be added to the `b.help` command.
+The reason I'm adding this is that new commands will automatically be added to the `b.help` output.

 Enjoy! :D